marchcarax/Portfolio-stats/README.md

 For a quick glance at a ticker fundamental data, run fanal_main.py and put the Stock Ticker to analyze.

-Will update in the future with strategies of how to use these tools and how to add/take exposure from the market Also, will upload some personal projects with time:
+Will update in the future with strategies of how to use these tools and how to add/take exposure from the market.
+Also, will upload some personal projects with time:
-    - FC tools: predictive models are mostly useless in Fat tails distributions, but there are some interesting uses
+    - FC tools: predictive models are mostly useless in Fat tails distributions, but there are some interesting uses.
-    - Some of my most successful trading strategies (Mean reversion, Pairs trading)
+    - Some of my most successful trading strategies (Mean reversion, Pairs trading).